microsoft/Mastering-the-Marketplace/docs/partner-center/index.md

 # Hero section
 title: Mastering Partner Center
+description: These modules help you understand and use the Partner Center portal to publish your commercial marketplace offer.

 hide:
   - navigation

 ---

-These modules help you understand and use the Partner Center portal to publish your commercial marketplace offer.
+<div class = "description"> These modules help you understand and use the Partner Center portal to publish your commercial marketplace offer. </div>

 ---